Zuckerberg: We’re in an ‘Arms Race’ With Russia, but AI Will Save Us

 “There are people in Russia whose job is to exploit our systems,” Zuckerberg said.
 “This is an arms race.
 They’re going to keep getting better.”

-Facing what is arguably the greatest public relations crisis in his company’s history, Zuckerberg’s message in hours of testimony Tuesday was one of contrition and much more aggressive role for the company in determining what content and speech belongs on the platform.
+Facing what is arguably the greatest public relations crisis in his company’s history, Zuckerberg in hours of testimony Tuesday conveyed a message of contrition and a much more aggressive role for the company in determining what content and speech belong on the platform.

 “We need to take a more active role policing the ecosystem,” Zuckerberg said.

-Prepped for his long-awaited testimony before the Senate Judiciary and Commerce Committees by a team of PR professionals — Facebook even hired the powerhouse law firm WilmerHale to coach the founder — Zuckerberg repeatedly returned to the “arms race” analogy.
+Prepped for his long-awaited testimony before the Senate Judiciary and Commerce committees by a team of PR professionals — Facebook even hired the powerhouse law firm WilmerHale to coach the founder — Zuckerberg repeatedly returned to the arms race analogy.
 Zuckerberg’s invocation of an arms race was eclipsed only by the number of times he cited artificial intelligence as the solution.

 Artificial intelligence, Zuckerberg said, is the only “scalable way” that the company will be able to prevent hate speech from flourishing on the platform and to detect fraudulent accounts used by Russian intelligence operatives to to spread disinformation.